Wan2.2 VideoGen locally in ComfyUI (FP16/FP8/GGUF)

 wan2.2 workflows

 1. Download Wan2.2 workflows from our Hugging Face repository.
 These workflows are supported for all model variants (Native/Kijai's Setup/GGUF).
-If you are using GGUF workflows, just replace the Load Diffusion model node with Unet Loader node.

 (a) Wan2.2_14B_I2V.json (Wan2.2_14B Image to Video workflow)